frsong/tf-examples/README.md

 # Notes

 This code has been tested with Python 3.5 and TensorFlow 1.0.1.
-Results and figures are exactly reproducible on a single CPU (for the same version of TF), but not on a GPU.
+Many examples generate a figure or two so take a look at `figs/` to see what to expect.
 An "epoch" means one full presentation of the dataset.

 ## Datasets